 Our Complaints Policy

 If a complaint is made, the details of the complaint should be noted immediately and a copy sent to the COLP.
-The client should be sent the standard Complaints Letter (see Appendix 10) which automatically prints the Complaints Procedure for sending with the letter to the client.
+The client should be sent the standard Complaints Letter and the Complaints Procedure.
 The Complaints Procedure tells the client how the complaint will be handled and how quickly they will be given an initial and/or substantive response.